The Top Ten Owners of the Internet

-For example, 79% of all IPv4 addresses are serviced by companies that rent network usage from Level 3 Communications, or companies that rent network usage from companies that rent network usage from Level 3 Communications, and so on and so forth.
+For example, 79% of all IPv4 addresses are serviced by companies that rent network usage from Level 3 Communications, or companies that rent network usage from Level 3 Communications, and so on and so forth.

 These numbers only represent a connection.
 They do not necessarily reflect profitability, traffic, or company size.

 These companies, along with several others, own big pieces of the Internet infrastructure.
-They control huge potions of the towers, cables, and servers we rely on to keep the Internet working.
+They control huge portions of the towers, cables, and servers we rely on to keep the Internet working.

 Owning so much of the Internet infrastructure would seem to give these companies huge amounts of influence over Internet content, but the Internet is too large and dynamic to be overly influenced by any one company.
 Several organizations work to keep it that way.